DigitalExpart/PAKtIQ/PAKT_TRANSLATION_FIX.md

 ## Testing

 After the fix:
-- [ ] Dashboard shows translated pakt names in French
+- [ ] Dashboard shows translated Resolve names in French
-- [ ] Dashboard shows translated pakt names in Spanish
+- [ ] Dashboard shows translated Resolve names in Spanish
 - [ ] Categories are translated correctly
-- [ ] All pakts screen shows translations
+- [ ] All Resolves screen shows translations
-- [ ] Pakt detail screen shows translations
+- [ ] Resolve detail screen shows translations
 - [ ] Export/share screens show translations
-- [ ] Journal screen shows translated pakt names
+- [ ] Journal screen shows translated Resolve names
-- [ ] Unknown pakt names fall back to original (no errors)
+- [ ] Unknown Resolve names fall back to original (no errors)

 ## Notes

-- User-entered pakt names that aren't in the common list will show in original language
+- User-entered Resolve names that aren't in the common list will show in original language
 - This is expected behavior - we can't translate arbitrary user input
-- Common pakt names like "Book Reading", "Healthy", "Exercise" are now translated
+- Common Resolve names like "Book Reading", "Healthy", "Exercise" are now translated
 - Categories are always translated since they come from a fixed list